 As part of the preparation of the financial statements, management is responsible for assessing the Company's ability to continue as a going concern.
-Based on the financial reporting frameworks mentioned, management
+Based on the financial reporting frameworks mentioned, management should prepare the financial statements using the going concern basis of accounting unless management either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.
 Management should disclose events and circumstances that may cast significant doubt on the company's ability to continue as a going concern in the financial statements.